ioccc-src/winner/faq.md

 as most people who are not humor impaired, as well as the IOCCC judges appreciate the opportunity for a fun read as well as a chuckle or two.

-**PLEASE** also look at [markdown.html](markdown.html) for the IOCCC markdown guidelines.

 #### What helps:

-- explaining what your submission does
+- explaining what your entry does
 - how to entice it to do what it is supposed to do
 - what obfuscations are used
-- what are the limitations of your submission in respect of portability and/or input data
+- what are the limitations of your entry in respect of portability and/or input data
 - how it works (if you are really condescending)

 #### What does not help:

-- admitting that your submission is not very obfuscated (you see, the contest is called the **IOCCC**, not the **INVOCCC** :-) ); but even if you do not admit it, not very obfuscated submission have a minuscule chance to win (although [2000/tomx](2000/tomx/index.html) is a notable counterexample).
+- admitting that your entry is not very obfuscated (you see, the contest is called the **IOCCC**, not the **INVOCCC** :-) ); but even if you do not admit it, not very obfuscated entries have a minuscule chance to win (although [2000/tomx](2000/tomx/index.html) is a notable counterexample).
-- mentioning your name or any identifying information in the remark section (or in the C code for that matter) - we like to be unbiased during the judging rounds; we look at the author name only if a submission wins.
+- mentioning your name or any identifying information in the remark section (or in the C code for that matter) - we like to be unbiased during the judging rounds; we look at the author name only if an entry wins.
 See the guidelines if this is not clear!
 - leaving the remark section empty.

+%%REPO_URL%%/<div id="faq2_2">
-### FAQ 2.2: Why don't you publish submissions that do not win?
+### FAQ 2.2: Why don't you publish entries that do not win?
 </div>

 Because the publication on the IOCCC site **_IS_** the award!
-Anyone is free to put their IOCCC hopefuls, lookalikes and/or submissions that do not win on their web page for everyone to see.
+Anyone is free to put their IOCCC hopefuls, lookalikes and/or entries that do not win on their web page for everyone to see.

 <div id="faq2_3">
 ### FAQ 2.3: How much time does it take to judge the contest?
 </div>

-It takes a fair amount of time to setup, run, answer email, process submissions, review submissions, trim down the set submissions to a set of winning entries, doing the write-up of the entries, announcing the entries, reviewing final edits of the winning entry set, posting the winning entries, being flamed :-), tell folks who send in late entries to wait until the next contest, etc...
+It takes a fair amount of time to setup, run, answer email, process entries, review entries, trim down the set entries to a set of winning entries, doing the write-up of the entries, announcing the entries, reviewing final edits of the winning entry set, posting the winning entries, being flamed :-), tell folks who send in late entries to wait until the next contest, etc...
 It takes a few weekends and a number nights of study and work ... which is hard given that we are busy with many other activities as well.

-Note that **we do not** contact the author if a submission does not compile or does not work as advertised, we might attempt to fix obvious compilation problems or incompatibilities, but no more than that - so be sure that your entry does work on at least a couple different platforms, at least one of them being UNIX or
+Note that we do not contact the author if an entry does not compile or does not work as advertised, we might attempt to fix obvious compilation problems or incompatibilities, but no more than that - so be sure that your entry does work on at least a couple different platforms, at least one of them being UNIX or